Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 guten_rarity_log_rarity_cut_19k:
 - gutenberg sorted based on rarity + log rarity, cut at 19k

+guten-rarity-neg-log-rarity-no-cut:
+- guten berg fixed based on raity and log rarity in the same order of least common to most common, log rarity has to be negative, least common has lower probability

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh